karimdxy/blog/src/blog/angular-vue-react.md

 ---
 title: Angular, Vue and React
-excerpt: My experience using all three frameworks
+excerpt: My experience using all three frameworks.
 ---

 ## Angular